Superdeterminism Without Conspiracy: Conspiratorial and Non-conspiratorial Interventions

 There is no doubt that conspiratorial violations of Bell inequalities, of the type mentioned in the Introduction, imply a violation of (\ref{statind}).
 Here we are concerned with the converse question: does a violation of (\ref{statind}) imply the existence of a conspiratorial hidden variable theory?
 In preparing to answer this question, we quote from Bell's response `Free Variables and Local Causality' \cite{Belletal:1985} (FVLC) to Shimony et al \cite{Belletal:1985}.
 In FVLC, Bell writes:

 \begin{quote} I would insist here on the distinction between analyzing various physical theories, on the one hand, and philosophising about the unique real world on the other hand.
 In this matter of causality it is a great inconvenience that the real world is given to us once only.
 We cannot know what would have happened if something had been different.
 We cannot repeat an experiment changing just one variable; the hands of the clock will have moved and the moons of Jupiter.
 Physical theories are more amenable in this respect.
 We can calculate the consequences of changing free elements in a theory, be they only initial conditions, and so can explore the causal structure of the theory.
-I insist that B [Bell's paper on the theory of local beables \cite{Belletal:1985}] is primarily an analysis of certain kinds of physical theory. \end{quote} Why is Bell writing about `changing free elements in a theory', i.e. considering hypothetical worlds where these elements have been changed?
-To understand the significance of this quote, consider the thought experiment devised by Bell in FVLC, where, by design, human free will plays no explicit role.
-We base the analysis in this paper around this thought experiment.
+I insist that B [Bell's paper on the theory of local beables \cite{Belletal:1985}] is primarily an analysis of certain kinds of physical theory. \end{quote} To understand the significance of this quote, we base the analysis of this paper around the thought experiment devised by Bell in FVLC, where, by design, human free will plays no explicit role.
 Bell supposes $x$ and $y$ are determined by the outputs of two pseudo-random number generators (PRNGs).
 These outputs are sensitive to the parity $P_x$ and $P_y$ of the millionth digits of the PRNG inputs.
-Bell now makes what he calls a `reasonable' assumption: \begin{quote} But this peculiar piece of information [whether the parity of the millionth digit is odd or even] is unlikely to be the vital piece for any distinctively different purpose, i.e., it is otherwise rather useless $\ldots$ In this sense the output of such a [PRNG] device is indeed a sufficiently free variable for the purpose at hand. \end{quote} If the output was not a free variable then it would not be possible to change $P_x$ or $P_y$ keeping distinctively different systems unaffected.
-In the language of Pearl's causal inference theory, of the output was not a free variable, there would exist small so-called interventions to the world which by design changed $P_x$ or $P_y$, and by consequence had a vital impact on a distinctly different system.
+Bell now makes what he calls a `reasonable' assumption: \begin{quote} But this peculiar piece of information [whether the parity of the millionth digit is odd or even] is unlikely to be the vital piece for any distinctively different purpose, i.e., it is otherwise rather useless $\ldots$ In this sense the output of such a [PRNG] device is indeed a sufficiently free variable for the purpose at hand. \end{quote} It is important to note that, in this quote, Bell deflects discussion away from statistical properties of some ensemble of runs of an experiment where measurement settings are supposedly selected randomly (as per the Shimony et al quote above), and focusses on one individual run of an experiment.
+There is an important reason for this.
+When discussing conspiratorial hidden-variable models of the Shimony et al type, it is assumed that in any large enough ensemble with common value of $\lambda$, there exist sub-ensembles for each of the four pairs of measurement settings ($00$, $01$, $10$ and $11$).
+In this context, (\ref{statind}) implies that the four sub-ensembles are statistically equal.
+Conversely, in a conspiratorial violation of (\ref{statind}), the four sub-ensembles are statistically unequal.
+In such a situation, $\rho(\lambda | xy)$ can be interpreted as a frequency of occurrence within each of the four sub-ensembles.
+It is worth noting that in such a frequency-based interpretation of $\rho$, the issue of counterfactual definiteness - a central issue below - never arises.
+This has led to a misconception that counterfactual definiteness plays no role in Bell's Theorem.